Fourier-Mukai functors in the supported case: Introduction

 The notion of enhancement and its strong uniqueness is discussed in Section \ref{subsec:dg}.
-For the moment we can roughly think of an enhancement of $\Dp[Z](X)$ as a (pre-triangulated) dg-category whose homotopy category is equivalent to $\Dp[Z](X)$.
-The enhancement is strongly unique if two such are (quasi-)equivalent at the dg-category level and such an equivalence satisfies some additional condition.
+For the moment we can roughly think of an enhancement of $\Dp[Z](X)$ as a (pretriangulated) dg category whose homotopy category is equivalent to $\Dp[Z](X)$.
+The enhancement is strongly unique if two such are (quasi-)equivalent at the dg category level and such an equivalence satisfies some additional condition.
 It is worth noticing that the particular case $X=Z$ is one of the main results in \cite{LO} (see Corollary \ref{cor:LO1}).

 {\bf Motivations.} Due to the technical nature of Theorems \ref{thm:main2} and \ref{thm:main1}, some geometric motivations are certainly in order here.
-From our point of view the reason for studying exact functors between supported categories is twofold.
-On one side the conjecture in \cite{BLL} concerning the fact that all `geometric' functors are of Fourier--Mukai type appears extremely difficult to be proved in complete generality.
+From our point of view the reason for studying exact functors between categories with support conditions is two-fold.
+On one side the conjecture in \cite{BLL} concerning the fact that all `geometric' functors are of Fourier--Mukai type appears extremely difficult to prove in complete generality.
 Thus it makes sense to test its validity weakening the assumptions on the geometric nature of the triangulated categories involved and on the exact functors between them.
 In this sense, this paper is in the same spirit as \cite{CS} and \cite{LO}.

 On the other hand, one would like to study easy-to-handle \emph{$d$-Calabi--Yau categories}, i.e.\ triangulated categories whose Serre functor is isomorphic to the shift by the positive integer $d$.
-The most challenging examples are certainly provided by the derived categories of smooth projective Calabi--Yau threefolds.
-Indeed, the homological version of the Mirror Symmetry conjecture for those threefolds involves these categories and the manifold parametrizing stability conditions \cite{Br1} into which (up to the quotient by the group of autoequivalences) the K\"{a}hler moduli space embeds.
+Challenging examples are certainly provided by the derived categories of smooth projective Calabi--Yau threefolds.
+Indeed, the homological version of the Mirror Symmetry conjecture \cite{Ko} for those threefolds involves these categories with implications for the manifolds parametrizing stability conditions \cite{Br1} into which (up to the quotient by the group of autoequivalences) the K\"{a}hler moduli spaces embed.
 One big open problem in this direction is the lack of examples of stability conditions for Calabi--Yau threefolds.